ChifiSource/Olive.jl/README.md

 Providing `devmode` as `true` will start `Olive` in developer mode.
 This just makes it easier to test things when working on `Olive` itself.
 More will eventually come to `devmode`, as of right now this option will simply **disable authentication**.
 Providing a `path` will search for an `olive` home at the provided directory.
 If there is no `olive` directory, this will start the `setup` inside of this directory.
 This can be useful for developing extensions, deploying olive, or having multiple profiles with different sets of extensions.
 Providing `free` as `true` will start the `Olive` server in **global mode**.
 This means that instead of using an `olive` home file, `olive` will use your default Julia environment. **In the future** (`0.1.0`), this will also scan your julia environment for extensions and load them.
 However, project settings will not be loaded.
 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/termsc.png"></img>

+The `Olive.start` method also returns a `Toolips.WebServer`, this being the server that contains your entire `Olive` session.
+This provides an easy avenue to introspect and work with `Olive`, especially if you know what you are doing.
+There is more information on working with this server type in the [olive servers](#olive-servers) portion of this `README`.
 ##### setup

 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/setupsc.png"></img>